The Story of the Early Years of Jesus as Issa:

 The evidence provided by Notovitch, Trigunatitananda, Abhedananda, Roerich, Merrick, Caspari, Gasque, Noack, Ravicz, Yogananda, Yukteswar Giri, Deardorff the Bocks and others is significant and convincing if not thoroughly conclusive in confirming and supporting the story of Issa.

 Furthermore, while the critics do raise some good questions and make some good points, it is clear that the motive of some of them was to try to discredit the Issa story to support their own religious or spiritual or atheistic belief system, and some of them were biased in favor of canonical Christian tradition and doctrine and were against the idea of Jesus being influenced by Buddhist and Hindu philosophy, despite the fact that he obviously was.
+After all, many parables Jesus told were similar to those found in Vedic literature.

 People can choose to believe whatever they wish.
 However, even though Notavitch’s book has some questionable things in it, the story of Issa is reasonable and, as was stated earlier, it would help explain why the basic, core teachings of Jesus/Issa are very similar to the teachings of Siddhartha Gautama the Buddha, as is explained in books like Jesus and Buddha: The Parallel Sayings, by Marcus Borg et al, and Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, and in other books on the subject.